Install k9s on Linux

 Download binary by running the following command:

-environment variable so you can run it from anywhere.
-For example, move it to/usr/local/bin
+k9sbinary to a directory included in your system'sPATHenvironment variable so you can run it from anywhere.
+For example, move it to/usr/local/bin:sudo mv k9s /usr/local/bin(requires administrative privileges).sudo mv k9s /usr/local/bin/Verify k9s version:

 Run k9s: